Axway/amplify-central/content/en/docs/manage_unified_catalog/manage-catalog-assests.md

 ### Create a category

-Follow these steps to create a catagory.
+Follow these steps to create a category.

 1. In the **Unified Catalog**, click on the cogwheel and select **Manage categories**.
 A screen is displayed where you can see the list of available categories.
 2. Click  **+Category**.